MGMA Conference Coverage

 Why where you live may matter more than how you're treated, with experts from the Physicians Foundation

-Two Physicians Foundation experts on why where a patient lives may shape their health more than the care they receive and what physicians can actually do about it.
+Two Physicians Foundation experts on why where a patient lives may shape health more than the care received and what physicians can do about it.

 What doctors don't know about their own finances, with Michael Jerkins, M.D., M.Ed., and Jillian Vestal, J.D., of Panacea Financial